dfmvieira/BMDatalogger/README.md

 # BMDatalogger

-The BMDatalogger is made to datalog Ectune ISR V3 protocol with the Adruino Nano.
+The BMDatalogger is made to datalog BMTune and Ectune ISR V3 protocol with the Adruino Nano.
 This is kind of a 'Tuner View' but under Arduino.

 # Download : [HERE][]